MoveRotateResize/Unity-HDRP-Water-Demo/README.md

 **Nothing Updated Yet.
 This is a Work in Progress

 This is my updated version of this amazing Unity Demo Scene.
-It show cases my assets
+It showcases my  skills as an Envriomental/Tech Artist, as well as my assets that are available on the Unity Asset Store
 - I've redone the lighting and weather effects from scratch
   - This updated demo shows off...
     - Replaced all shaders with my own "Dynamic Shader- Rain/Wetness (avalible on the Unity Asset store)"